Shashank18May/Calculator/README.md

 2. Compile `Calculator.java` with `javac Calculator.java`

-3. Then run `java Main` to launch the Calculator.
+3. Then run `java Calculator` to launch the Calculator.

 This program is compatible with any verion of java above JAVA 1.7.5